andreasbm/router-slot/README.md

 ## ➤ Usage

-This section will introduce the basics of the router.
+This section will introduce how to use the router.

 ### 1. Add `<base href="/">`

-To turn your app into a single-page-application you first need to add a `<base>` element to the `index.html` in the `<head>`.
+To turn your app into a single-page-application you first need to add a [`<base>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the `index.html` in the `<head>`.
 If your file is located in the root of your server, the `href` value should be the following:

 ```html
 <base href="/">